-While there may be endless reasons why your Cocoa home’s central air conditioner may need to be serviced, there are a few reasons that are fairly common.
-Knowing what they are may help you to understand what a technician is referring to when they outline the choices for fixing the problem.
+Although there are potentially hundreds of reasons why your Cocoa home’s central air conditioner may need to be serviced, there are a few reasons that are fairly common.
+Identifying them may create some personal understanding what a technician means when they outline the choices for correcting the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
-Bad wiring often prevents the system from getting power or can pop the circuit breaker.
+Incorrect, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Bad wiring can prevent the system from getting power or can pop the circuit breaker.

 Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, 90% of the time that insinuates there is a leak.
+If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be located and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside air conditioner unit not functional